-You might think the land is the most important aspect of choosing a homestead location.
+You might think the land is the most critical aspect of choosing a homestead location.
 However, the state where the land is located can be just as important.
 Some states are much better for homesteading.

 Here’s why and the best states for homesteading in the USA.